sigsum/sigsum/proposals/2023-01-get-leaves-at-end-of-data.md

 # Motivation

-To make it possible to "tail" a log, i.e., periodically poll for new leaves added to the tree, independently from querying for tree heads.
+The internal get-leaves endpoint is used by the log secondary to "tail" a log, i.e., periodically poll for new leaves added to the tree, independently from querying for tree heads.
+It depends on the log to not reject get-leaves requests with end-index beyond the end of the tree, and instead just have the end index clamped to the end.

-The most immediate use-case is for replication using the internal get-leaves endpoint (which strictly speaking is not a sigsum api issue), but it's nice with consistency between internal and external end-points.
+This approach might make sense also for the external get-leaves endpoint, to improve consistency.

 And there may be additional usecases.
-E.g., a monitor organized as one component reading all leaves, and independently recomputing the tree hash for at every tree size, and a separate component retrieving cosigned tree heads.
+E.g., a monitor organized as one component reading all leaves, and independently reconstructing the tree, and a separate component retrieving cosigned tree heads.

 # Request validity